Should you Ice after Juvederm?

 Many patients who want to look their best for important social events undergo dermal filler treatments or Botox.
 Hyaluronic acid fillers like Juvederm can plump up areas such as the nasolabial folds, marionette lines and lips, providing the skin with a more youthful and revitalized look.

 However, there are occasionally unwelcome post-treatment side effects that arise, such as swelling, inflammation in the skin, or bruising caused by mild trauma to the tissues or blood vessels.
-These symptoms commonly last for two to five days.
-After two weeks any evidence of these side effects should have disappeared completely.
+These symptoms typically last for two to five days.
+After two weeks any evidence of these side effects should have completely disappeared.

-In the meantime, there are a range of things you can do to address the swelling and redness that you are experiencing around your nasolabial lines.
-Anti-inflammatory medication such as aspirin or Advil can help to reduce swelling when taken forty eight hours after receiving your injections.
-Arnica gel is also recommended by some surgeons as a natural method of diminishing bruising, swelling and inflammation.
+In the meantime, there are a range of things you can do to address the swelling and redness you’re experiencing around your nasolabial lines.
+Anti-inflammatory medication such as aspirin or Advil can help to reduce swelling when taken 48 hours after receiving your injections.
+Arnica gel is also recommended by some surgeons as a natural method to diminish bruising, swelling and inflammation.
 Cold compresses are another very useful pre-treatment, and also helpful when applied to the skin regularly for a day or two following your procedure.
-Similarly you can try LED light, which is offered by many plastic surgeons and dermatologists and been shown to help resolve bruising and swelling more quickly.
+Similarly, you can try LED light, which is offered by many plastic surgeons and dermatologists and been shown to help resolve bruising and swelling more quickly.

 Ensure that you always find a board-certified plastic surgeon or dermatologist to administer your filler injections.
 This helps guarantee the best possible results and minimizes the risk of any complications arising.
 As you continue to recover from your injections, you can conceal any remaining redness with makeup applied to the treatment area.

 With respect to facilitating healing in the treated area, there are a number of things you can do to help speed up the process.
-Cold compresses and ice packs are very useful immediately before the injection and in the 48 hours following the injection.
+Cold compresses and ice packs are very useful immediately before the injection and in the 48 hours afterward.
 Ice constricts the blood vessels, helping to move blood away from the surface of the skin.
 Ice should be applied for 15-20 minutes each hour as often as you can, but never directly to the face.
-As more than two days have passed since your Juvederm injections, icing the affected area may not be as effective as a method of diminishing the swelling and redness.
-You could try Ibuprofen or another anti-inflammatory medication such as Naproxen to help minimize the swelling.
-Some surgeons also recommend trying Arnica Montana as a natural remedy to help relieve bruising or swelling.
+As more than two days have passed since your Juvederm injections, icing the affected area may not be as effective a method of diminishing the swelling and redness.
+You could try ibuprofen or another anti-inflammatory medication such as naproxen to help minimize the swelling.
+Some surgeons also recommend trying arnica montana as a natural remedy to help relieve bruising and/or swelling.

 You could also try sleeping with your head elevated on an extra pillow.
 When the injection site is elevated higher than the rest of the body, it helps any excess fluid to drain away more efficiently, therefore reducing swelling.
 Also ensure you avoid strenuous exercise and unnecessary heat (such as hot water on the face when showering) while your face is still red and swollen, as these will only exacerbate your symptoms.